koenrane/KR-new-site/content/import/seeking-power-is-often-convergently-instrumental-in-mdps.md

 Taking $\color{red}{\textbf{2}}$ to represent shutdown, we see that avoiding shutdown is convergently instrumental in any MDP representing a real-world task and containing a shutdown state.
 Seeking POWER is often convergently instrumental in MDPs.

+> [!exercise]
-_Exercise: Can you conclude that avoiding ghosts in Pac-Man is convergently instrumental for IID reward functions when the agent cares a lot about the future?_
+> Can you conclude that avoiding ghosts in Pac-Man is convergently instrumental for IID reward functions when the agent cares a lot about the future?
+>

->!
-You can’t with the pseudo-theorem due to the disjointness condition: you could die now, or you could die later, so the ‘terminal options’ aren’t disjoint.
+> >!
+You can’t with the pseudo-theorem due to the disjointness condition: you could die now, or you could die later, so the "terminal options" aren’t disjoint.
 However, the real theorems do suggest this.
-Supposing that death induces a generic ‘game over’ screen, touching the ghosts without a power-up traps the agent in that solitary 1-cycle.
+Supposing that death induces a generic "game over" screen, touching the ghosts without a power-up traps the agent in that solitary 1-cycle.
+> >

-But there are thousands of other ‘terminal options’; under most reasonable state reward distributions (which aren’t too positively skewed), most agents maximize average reward over time by navigating to one of the thousands of different cycles which the agent can only reach by avoiding ghosts.
-In contrast, most agents don’t maximize average reward by navigating to the ‘game over’ 1-cycle.
+> >!
+But there are thousands of other "terminal options"; under most reasonable state reward distributions (which aren’t too positively skewed), most agents maximize average reward over time by navigating to one of the thousands of different cycles which the agent can only reach by avoiding ghosts.
+In contrast, most agents don’t maximize average reward by navigating to the "game over" 1-cycle.
 So, under e.g. the maximum-entropy uniform state reward distribution, most agents avoid the ghosts.

-**Be careful applying this theorem**
+### Be careful applying this theorem

 The results inspiring the above pseudo-theorem are easiest to apply when the “terminal option” sets are disjoint: you’re choosing to be able to reach one set, or another.
-One thing which Theorem 6.9 says is: since reward is IID, then two “similar terminal options” are equally likely to be optimal _a priori_.
+One thing which the theorem says: Since reward is IID, then two “similar terminal options” are equally likely to be optimal _a priori_.
 If choice $A$ lets you reach more “options” than choice $B$ does, then choice $A$ yields greater POWER and has greater optimality probability, _a priori_.

-Theorem 6.9's applicability depends on what the agent can do.
+This theorem's applicability depends on what the agent can do.

 ![](https://res.cloudinary.com/lesswrong-2-0/image/upload/f_auto,q_auto/v1/mirroredImages/6DuJxY8X45Sco4bS2/t2ehjr9rpad3qpbofesw)
 <br/>Figure: To travel as quickly as possible to a randomly selected coordinate on Earth, one likely begins by driving to the nearest airport.
 Although it's possible that the coordinate is within driving distance, it's not likely.
 Driving to the airport is convergently instrumental for travel-related goals.